GothenburgBitFactory/ti.net/README.md

 ## Tools page

 Thanks to the community, there are many add-ons available for Timewarrior, listed on the [tools page](https://timewarrior.net/tools).
-The content for this page is generated automatically by a GitHub action which runs once a day.
+The content for this page is generated automatically by a GitHub Action which runs once a day.
 Read below how to get your project listed there.

 ### Your project is on GitHub?

-The GitHub action queries the GitHub API for repositories with the keyword `timewarrior` as _topic_.
+The GitHub Action queries the GitHub API for repositories with the keyword `timewarrior` as _topic_.

 If you want your tool to be listed, just add the topic `timewarrior` to its GitHub repository.
-The GitHub action should then pick it up on the next run.
+The GitHub Action should then pick it up on the next run.

 ### Your project is not on GitHub?